 For someone who admires older architecture, like me, San Francisco is a real treat.
 I must confess that for years, when people ask me what type of house I’d like to live in the best, my answer has always been Victorian.
 I love the angles and the embellishments and colors and especially the circular rooms and spires.
 So San Francisco was glorious to admire.
 It may as well be the capital of Victorian houses.
 I am utterly in love with the houses here.

 On Sunday, we had a picnic with the workshop volunteers on a beach overlooked by the Golden Gate Bridge.
 The wind and drizzling rain graced the array of fruits and vegetables that covered the picnic table.
 The waves crashed on the dark sand of the pacific shore.
 Being so used to Southern California, I did not pack appropriately for San Francisco.
 My feet turned white and went numb in the cold.
 It was an interesting contrast to be so cold outside as a result of the weather and so warm inside as a result of the intimate connection I had with the people that were there.
 It was bitter sweet to say goodbye to everyone.
 It doesn’t matter where I am in California, California itself and the people of California feel like home to me.
-It feels wrong to fly home to Utah.
-This kind of feeling is always a sign of an impending change that is more in alignment with my destiny and so, we shall see where my path takes me and how quickly.

 My parting gift to San Francisco is a message… The biggest reason that our feeling of isolation continues, even when we are technically in a situation where we could belong or do belong is that we have low self esteem.
 When we are young and we do not fit into our family or society, we develop the idea that something is wrong with us.
 Like a slow acting acid, this belief begins a slow corrosion of our ability to feel connected with others or to share ourselves because we fear rejection and ostracization so much.
 So, instead of rebelling against that belief, we must face it and work with it and change it directly.
 You will soon come to know that the only thing that is truly wrong with you is that you think something is wrong with you.
 That there is your key for allowing genuine connection to occur.